menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

     --kea-dhcp-controller:  Install a DHCP server controller for Kea dhcp4.
     --update-controller:  Install update controller.
 Always installed, if another Men&Mice service is installed.

-Multiple controllers can be specified.
-If you want to, for example, have both ISC BIND and the generic DNS controller running on the machine just run the installer as follows:
+Multiple agents can be specified.
+If you want to, for example, have both ISC BIND and the generic DNS agent running on the machine just run the installer as follows:

 .. code-block:: bash